Blinding Identity Taxonomy - WG - Consent & Information Sharing - Kantara Initiative

-The release of the Blinding Identity Taxonomy (BIT) Initiative on September 9th (revised December 2019) has the aim of providing needed common standards to help protect the privacy of personally identifiable information (PII) about people, organizations, or things.
-BIT classifies 49 different PII elements (see the list below) which require cryptographically encoding to prevent the identification of individuals and any information associated with them.
-Some of these elements can directly identify individuals, such as a name, physical address or bank account details, and some of them can do so indirectly, such as a photo, IP address or cookie browser identifier.
+The release of the Blinding Identity Taxonomy (BIT) Initiative on September 9th (revised December 2019) has the aim of providing needed common standards to help protect the identity of any governed entity.
+BIT classifies 49 different elements (see the list below) which require cryptographically encoding to prevent the re-identification of any governed entity, including organisations and individuals.
+Some of these elements can directly identify organisations and individuals, such as a name, physical address or bank account details, and some of them can do so indirectly, such as a photo, IP address or cookie browser identifier.

-The essence of the BIT initiative is in the 49 elements (as of 2019-12-17 to include new BIT element Link Secret) regardless of whether these are on the cloud, in local servers or anywhere else.
+The essence of the BIT initiative is in the 49 elements that could potentially unblind the identity of a governed entity regardless of whether these are on the cloud, in local servers or anywhere else.

 [Adapted from this page on Dativa https://www.dativa.com/blinding-identity-taxonomy/ whose support of the Kantara mission is gratefully acknowledged].